 Condition Masked Response Any arithmetic operation on an operand that is in an unsupported format.
 Return the real indefinite value to the destination operand.
 Any arithmetic operation on a SNaN.
-Return a QNaN to the destination operand (see Section 7.6., "Operating on NaNs").
+Return a QNaN to the destination operand (refer to Section 7.6., "Operating on NaNs").
 Compare and test operations: one or both operands are NaNs.
 Set the condition code flags (C0, C2, and C3) in the FPU status word to 111B (not comparable).
 Addition: operands are opposite-signed infinities.
 Subtraction: operands are like-signed infinities.
 Return the real indefinite value to the destination operand.
-Multiplication: $\infty$ by 0; 0 by $\infty$ .
+Multiplication: ∞ by 0; 0 by ∞.
 Return the real indefinite value to the destination operand.
-Division: $\infty$ by $\infty$ ; 0 by 0.
+Division: ∞ by ∞; 0 by 0.
 Return the real indefinite value to the destination operand.
 Remainder instructions FPREM, FPREM1: modulus (divisor) is 0 or dividend is ∞.
 Return the real indefinite; clear condition code flag C2 to 0.
 Trigonometric instructions FCOS, FPTAN, FSIN, FSINCOS: source operand is ∞.
 Return the real indefinite; clear condition code flag C2 to 0.
-FSQRT: negative operand (except FSQRT ( $-0$ ) = $-0$ ); FYL2X: negative operand (except FYL2X ( $-0$ ) = $-\infty$ ); FYL2XP1: operand more negative than $-1$ .
+FIST/FISTP instruction when input operand <> MAXINT for destination operand size.
+Return MAXNEG to destination operand.
+FSQRT: negative operand (except FSQRT (-0) = -0); FYL2X: negative operand (except FYL2X (-0) = $-\infty$); FYL2XP1: operand more negative than -1 .
 Return the real indefinite value to the destination operand.
-FBSTP: source register is empty or it contains a NaN, $\infty$ , or a value that cannot be represented in 18 decimal digits.
+FBSTP: source register is empty or it contains a NaN, ∞, or a value that cannot be represented in 18 decimal digits.
 Store BCD integer indefinite value in the destination operand.
 FXCH: one or both registers are tagged empty.
 Load empty registers with the real indefinite value, then perform the exchange.